 Planting Fall Bulbs for Spring Blooms

-When the overnight temperatures start dropping, around 40°overnights or 6-8 weeks before the ground freezes.
-Store the fall bulbs around 60 to 65 degrees F in a dry area before being planted.
+Plant your fall bulbs when overnight temperatures start dropping to around 40° F overnight or 6-8 weeks before the ground freezes.
+Store your fall bulbs around 60° to 65° F and in a dry area before being planted.

 Bloom Time